Janeoluwajomiloju/alx-pre_course/README.md

-My first repo as ALX SE student
+My first repo as ALX SE student, Alx is so cool!.